dombidav/afp2_web/doc/system_plan.md

 ## Scope
 - **Project objectives**
-We want to bulid a website that can be used to buy ebooks, and real life books too.
+We want to bulid a website that can be used to buy real life books.
 With using the online bookshop too, we want to help the bookstore in its revenue increase by selling more books.

 - **Goals**
 We want to bulid a fully working online bookstore where we can register in and log in too for buying some books.
-On this website there will some features too like saving books what we want to buy later.
-There will be two types of books: real life books and ebooks.
-For some specific products there will be sales and we could use coupon codes as well.
+Users don't need to be logged in to buy books.
 Not just users can use the online bookshop but admins too who can add, modify and delete the products.

 - **Sub-phases**
 There would be several phases during the work to finish successfully each tasks: